Sarah Bernhardt: Return to Paris, European tour, Fédora to Theodora (1881–1886)

 When she returned to Paris, she was offered a new role in Fédora, a melodrama written for her by Victorien Sardou.
 It opened on 12 December 1882, with her husband Damala as the male lead, and received good reviews.
-Critic Maurice Baring wrote, "a secret atmosphere emanated from her, an aroma, an attraction, which was at once exotic and cerebral ...
-She literally hypnotised her audience."
-Another journalist wrote, "She is incomparable ...
-The extreme love, the extreme agony, the extreme suffering."
+English novelist Maurice Baring, who wrote a biography of Bernhardt, wrote "a secret atmosphere emanated from her, an aroma, an attraction, which was at once exotic and cerebral...She literally hypnotised her audience."
+Another journalist wrote "She is incomparable...The extreme love, the extreme agony, the extreme suffering."
 However, the abrupt end of her marriage shortly after the premiere put her back into financial distress.
 She had leased and refurbished a theatre, the Ambigu, specifically to give her husband leading roles, and made her 18-year-old son Maurice, who had no business experience, the manager.
 Fédora ran for just 50 performances and lost 400,000 francs.
 She was forced to give up the Ambigu, and then, in February 1883, to sell her jewellery, her carriages, and her horses at an auction.

 When Damala left, she took on a new leading man and lover, the poet and playwright Jean Richepin, who accompanied her on a quick tour of European cities to help pay off her debts.
 She renewed her relationship with the Prince of Wales, the future King Edward VII.
-When they returned to Paris, Bernhardt leased the theatre of Porte Saint-Martin and starred in a new play by Richepin, Nana-Sahib, a costume drama about love in British India in 1857.
+When they returned to Paris, Bernhardt leased the theatre of Porte Saint-Martin and starred in Nana-Sahib, a new play by Richepin, a costume drama about love in British India in 1857.
 The play and Richepin's acting were poor, and it quickly closed.
 Richepin then wrote an adaptation of Macbeth in French, with Bernhardt as Lady Macbeth, but it was also a failure.
 The only person who praised the play was Oscar Wilde, who was then living in Paris.
-He began writing a play, Salomé, in French, especially for Bernhardt, though it was quickly banned by British censors and she never performed it.
+He wrote a play, Salomé, and Bernhardt planned to originate the title role in London, but British censors banned the play and she never performed it.

 Bernhardt then performed a new play by Sardou, Theodora (1884), a melodrama set in sixth-century Byzantine Empire.
 Sardou wrote a nonhistoric but dramatic new death scene for Bernhardt; in his version, the empress Theodora was publicly strangled, whereas the historical empress died of cancer.
 Bernhardt travelled to Ravenna, Italy, to study and sketch the costumes seen in Byzantine mosaic murals, and had them reproduced for her own costumes.
-The play opened on 26 December 1884 and ran for 300 performances in Paris, and 100 in London, and was a financial success.
+The play opened on 26 December 1884 and ran for 300 performances in Paris and 100 in London, and it was a financial success.
 She was able to pay off most of her debts, and bought a lion cub, which she named Justinian, for her home menagerie.
 She also renewed her love affair with her former lead actor, Philippe Garnier.